Steps: Salesforce Classic

 - If you do not add it to the "Marketing" and "Sales" applications, it will not show up for users to click.

 - In Lightning, you're always using an app, no matter what.
 This operates differently in Lightning than it does in the Classic experience.

-Step 1.
-Search for the App Manager in the Setup screen and click it.
+1. Search for the App Manager and click Setup.

-Step 4.
-Add your Web Tab to the application.
+4. To add your Web Tab to the application, click the Add arrow.

 5. Move the Demandbase tab up or down as desired.